 As a child, I grew up quickly.
-I had a happy childhood for the most part, but there were times when my brothers and I dealt with instability and complicated emotions.
-I assumed a leadership role as a peacemaker in the house.
-I developed guts, courage, and determination during that time.
+There were happy moments, but most of the time my brothers and I were dealing with a lot of instability in the home.
+I developed strength, courage, and determination during that time.

 Anxiety began to rear its head during my teenage years- as it often does.
-I was not prepared to experience the deep pain of backstabbing and gossip.
+I was not prepared to experience the pain of back stabbing, broken heart and body shaming.
 It seemed that everyday someone was critical of how I looked (or didn’t look), what I wore (or didn’t wear), what I ate (or didn’t eat), what I said (or didn’t say).
 It not only came from peers, but also teachers, coaches, and parents.
 I started to see how quickly my friends would turn on me if it meant being included in another group.
-I didn’t understand this new world.
+I didn’t understand this.

 I internalized many thoughts and emotions.